 - It has a small head with short round ears having white tips.

-- A Cheetah has an extremely amazing eyesight.
-It can easily spot a prey from 5 kilometers away.
+- A Cheetah has extremely amazing eyesight.
+It can easily spot prey from 5 kilometers away.

-- The Cheetah has a long, heavy and muscular tail which can measure from 66 to 84 cm.
+- The Cheetah has a long, heavy, and muscular tail that can measure from 66 to 84 cm.

 - It functions as a rudder and stabilizes the body of the Cheetah while running at high speeds.
 This also enables the Cheetah to take sharp turns at high speeds.